laravel/docs/authentication.md

     $user = Auth::user();

-Alternatively, once a user is authenticated, you may access the authenticated user via an `Illuminate\Http\Request` instance:
+Alternatively, once a user is authenticated, you may access the authenticated user via an `Illuminate\Http\Request` instance.
+Remember, type-hinted classes will automatically be injected into your controller methods:

     <?php